Overview

 .txt

 file.
-Then share both with support@onesignal.com
+Then share both withsupport@onesignal.com

-.Close or background your app on the device.
+In-app messages let you communicate with users while they are using your app.Close or background your app on the device.

 Create an in-app message.